lawrennd/snippets/_ml/includes/dsail-porini-correlation-analysis-improvements.md

 \codeassignment{Compare the results and note the improvement (or lack thereof) against the two previous prediction functions you created.}

 \codeassignment{What other benefits does your new system provide?
-Can you modify it to provide more predictions, like expected number of sightings, number of animals?}
+Can you modify it to provide more predictions, like the expected number of sightings, the number of animals?}

 \endif